Open to opportunities Hi, I'm Ben Schippers

 Senior Program Manager, AI Platforms & Enterprise Operations

-Copilot · Graph · Windows 365 · Teams Devices
+Across 5 years, spanning Copilot · Graph · Windows 365 · Teams Devices

 Owned a portfolio of internal platforms across 8 product lines—signal systems, routing intelligence, self-service tools, and quality measurement.
 The infrastructure that turned customer friction into engineering action.